 Ouarzazate and Ait Ben Haddou

-The town of Ouarzazate could be considered the Hollywood of Africa.
-Many films have been created here, including Lawrence of Arabia and The Mummy, leading to the introduction of a number of film studios in the area.
+The town of Ouarzazate could be considered the Hollywood of Africa as ,amy films have been created here.
+These include Lawrence of Arabia and The Mummy, leading to the introduction of a number of film studios in the area.

 However, we didn’t linger for long here as we’re not movie buffs.

-The last leg of the adventure was a long winding drive in the High Atlas Mountains towards Marrakech.
+The last leg of the this epic Sahara Desert adventure was a long winding drive in the High Atlas Mountains towards Marrakech.
 We passed through the Tizi N’tichka pass at 2260m and unsurprisingly, the temperature was significantly cooler and quite rainy.

 I don’t know if a holiday dedicated to exploring the Atlas Mountains would be my thing unless the forecast was better.